jdaeheon/jdaeheon.github.io/src/data/markdown/projects/auditory.map.md

 ![Usability testing result for 5 participants.
 While most participants perceived the task as challenging, they also acknowledged that the interface was helping in conducting the task](/image/auditory-map/6.png)

-The main technical challenge within the project was the implementation of a real-time processing of the user screen.
-Due to the Chrome security policy, generating a real-time stream of the webpage is inhibited by the design.
+The main technical challenge within the project was implementing real-time image processing of the user screen.
+Due to the Chrome security policy, capturing a video stream of the webpage in real time is inhibited by the design.
 Therefore, our team created an interval page capture to circumvent the guidelines.

 <br>